jackoyugi/jack-portfolio/README.md

-#Jack Oyugi
+<h1>Jack portfolio<h1/>

-##My first portfolio site
+My first portfolio site

 Hello world creating my first website

 Jack Oyugi

-Welcome to my coding page, year 2020
+Welcome to my coding page, year 2020.
 By Moringa School tution

 Description
 This page is meant for learning coding at moringa.
 Am happy to be introduced to prgramming world